mbaker-97/sendit/README.md

 nic.send(l2)
 ```
 ## Using ARPMap
 This script leverages the power of networkingpy, sending out ARP requests across the entire subnet to map out what hosts are on the network.
+It is intended to be executed from the command line.

 In directory arpmap.py is in, call
 ```